 Make a list of potential communities that could benefit from a new Kiwanis club.
 Focus on the needs of the targeted communities and the service impact a new Kiwanis club could have.
 Use our Community exploration resource to help organize your findings.

-To receive resources to help you invite potential members, request the new-club-opening kit.
+To receive resources to help you invite potential members, request the club-opening kit from the club-opening tool.